 As the club does not have employees, there are no supplementary pension or early retirement schemes to disclose.

-iv.
-Material transactions with shareholder controllers, persons who exercise significant influence, the board or senior executives b.
-Fitness and proprietary requirements i.
-Fit and proper process in assessing the board and senior executive
+Material transactions with shareholder controllers, persons who exercise significant influence, the board or senior executives

 No transactions occurred during the financial year.